talon-one/talon_go/docs/RollbackDeductedLoyaltyPointsEffectProps.md

 SetStartDate gets a reference to the given time.Time and assigns it to the StartDate field.

-### GetExpiryDate
+### GetSubLedgerId

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetExpiryDate() time.Time`
+`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetSubLedgerId() string`

-GetExpiryDate returns the ExpiryDate field if non-nil, zero value otherwise.
+GetSubLedgerId returns the SubLedgerId field if non-nil, zero value otherwise.

-### GetExpiryDateOk
+### GetSubLedgerIdOk

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetExpiryDateOk() (time.Time, bool)`
+`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetSubLedgerIdOk() (string, bool)`

-GetExpiryDateOk returns a tuple with the ExpiryDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSubLedgerIdOk returns a tuple with the SubLedgerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasExpiryDate
+### HasSubLedgerId

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) HasExpiryDate() bool`
+`func (o *RollbackDeductedLoyaltyPointsEffectProps) HasSubLedgerId() bool`

-HasExpiryDate returns a boolean if a field has been set.
+HasSubLedgerId returns a boolean if a field has been set.

-### SetExpiryDate
+### SetSubLedgerId

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) SetExpiryDate(v time.Time)`
+`func (o *RollbackDeductedLoyaltyPointsEffectProps) SetSubLedgerId(v string)`

-SetExpiryDate gets a reference to the given time.Time and assigns it to the ExpiryDate field.
+SetSubLedgerId gets a reference to the given string and assigns it to the SubLedgerId field.

 ### GetTransactionUUID